priyankash-citrix/terraform-cloud-scripts/azure/cloud_native/README.md

 #### Virtual Network configuration

 All network interfaces are deployed inside a single Virtual Network.
 There are 3 subnets:

 * Management
 * Client
 * Server

-The Management subnet contains the ADC management interface where the NSIP address is assigned and the interface of the ubuntu bastion host.
+The Management subnet contains the ADC management interface to which the NSIP address is assigned and the interface of the ubuntu bastion host.

-The Client subnet contains the ADC client interface where the VIP address is assigned.
+The Client subnet contains the ADC client interface to which the VIP address is assigned.

-The server subnet contains the ADC server interface where the SNIP is assigned.
+The server subnet contains the ADC server interface to which the SNIP is assigned.
-Any backed service hosts deployed will need to have an interface defined within this subnet so that the ADC can communicate with them through the SNIP address.
+Any backed service hosts deployed must have an interface defined within this subnet so that the ADC can communicate with them through the SNIP address.

 #### Security groups

-There are 3 security groups each attached to a single subnet.
+There are three security groups each attached to a single subnet.

-The management security group contains a security rule which allows ssh, http and https inbound traffic from the controlling subnet.
+The management security group contains a security rule which allows SSH, HTTP and HTTPS inbound traffic from the controlling subnet.

 The controlling subnet can be as restrictive as a single /32 ip address or as permissive as 0.0.0.0/0.

-The client security group allows http and https access from the internet.
+The client security group allows HTTP and HTTPS access from the internet.

-The server security group restricts traffic flow within the subnet itself.
+The server security group restricts traffic flow within the subnet.
 That means network interfaces belonging to this subnet will only be able to send and receive traffic only to other interfaces inside the subnet.

 #### Citrix ADC configuration

-The Citrix ADC instances are deployed as instances with 3 separate NICs each in a separate subnet.
+The Citrix ADC instances are deployed as instances with three separate NICs each in a separate subnet.

-The ADC bootstrap code will assign ip addresses to each interface according to the ip addresses assigned by Azure.
+The ADC bootstrap code will assign IP addresses to each interface according to the IP addresses assigned by Azure.

 The management network interface is where the NSIP address is assigned.
 There are no additional security rules attached to the interface.
-This means that access is only restricted by the subnet attached security group, which allows access from the controlling subnet for ssh, http and https.
+This means that access is only restricted by the subnet attached security group, which allows access from the controlling subnet for SSH, HTTP and HTTPS.

-There is a public ip associated with this interface so that it is reachable from outside the Virtual Network.
+There is a public IP address associated with this interface so that it is reachable from outside the Virtual Network.

-For enhanced security one could remove the public ip.
+To enhanced security one could remove the public ip.
-In such case the management interface will only be accessible from within the Virtual Network.
+In such case, the management interface will only be accessible from within the Virtual Network.
-This means that all ssh connections and NITRO API calls will have to go through the bastion host.
+This means that all SSH connections and NITRO API calls will have to go through the bastion host.

 The client network interface is where the VIP address is assigned.
-This private VIP address is not used for incoming traffic since we are in an HA setup.
+This private VIP address is not used for incoming traffic since we are in an HA mode.

-Instead the ip address that will be used for traffic is the public ip address of the Azure Load Balancer.
+Instead, the IP address that is used for traffic is the public IP address of the Azure Load Balancer.
 This address must be assigned to a Vserver (LB/CS) with functioning backend services.
 From that point on the ALB public ip address will start load balancing the instances.

 You can find a sample LB configuration in this [folder](../simple_lb_ha)

-In the case of a fail over the ALB will detect through the probe one node going down and the secondary taking over at which point it will starting sending traffic to the new primary node.
+In the case of a fail over the ALB detects the details through the probe one node going down and the secondary taking over at which point it starts sending traffic to the new primary node.
 Traffic may be impacted for a few seconds until the ALB probe can determine the functional state of the HA pair.

 There are no additional security rules attached to the interface.
-This means access is only restricted by the subnet attached security group, which allows http and https traffic from anywhere.
+This means access is only restricted by the subnet attached security group, which allows HTTP and HTTPS traffic from anywhere.

 The server network interface is where the SNIP address is assigned.
-No public ip address is associated with this interface.
+No public IP address is associated with this interface.
 There are no additional security rules attached to the interface.
 This means access is only restricted by the subnet attached security group, which only allows traffic from the subnet itself.